omkarnagvekar/emberjs-standards/README.md

-# Javascript Coding Standards - ININ Mumbai
+# Javascript Coding Standards - ININ

 This README outlines JavaScript/ES6 coding standards to be followed in Ember application.